wp-plugins/kalendas/readme.txt

 5. Infogram to set a Google Calendar as public data and where to get the XML.

 == Changelog ==

+= 0.1.2 =
+* Solved a bug where kalendas updated events in GMT midnight, not in server zone midnight.

 = 0.1.1 =
 * Solving a 'class name' bug.